ppeble/emissary-ingress.dev/content/en/docs/3.9/topics/running/http3.md

 ### Configuring the Listener resources

-To make $productName$ listen for HTTP/3 connections over the QUIC network protocol, you need to configure a `Listener` with `TLS`, `HTTP`, and `UDP` configured within `protocolStack`.
+To make Emissary listen for HTTP/3 connections over the QUIC network protocol, you need to configure a `Listener` with `TLS`, `HTTP`, and `UDP` configured within `protocolStack`.

 <Alert severity="info">
 The <code>protocolStack</code> elements need to be entered in the specific order of <code>TLS, HTTP, UDP.</code>
 </Alert>

 The `Listener` configured for HTTP/3 can be bound to the same address and port (`0.0.0.0:8443`) as the `Listener` that supports HTTP/2 and HTTP/1.1.
-This is not required, but it allows $productName$ to inject the default `alt-svc: h3=":443"; ma=86400, h3-29=":443"; ma=86400` header into the responses returned over the TCP connection with no additional configuration needed. **Most clients such as browsers require the `alt-svc` header to upgrade to HTTP/3**.
+This is not required, but it allows Emissary to inject the default `alt-svc: h3=":443"; ma=86400, h3-29=":443"; ma=86400` header into the responses returned over the TCP connection with no additional configuration needed. **Most clients such as browsers require the `alt-svc` header to upgrade to HTTP/3**.

 <Alert severity="info">
 The current default of <code>alt-svc: h3=":443"; ma=86400, h3-29=":443"; ma=86400</code> means that the external load balancer must be configured to accept traffic on port <code>:443</code> for the client to upgrade the request.